 Then the Lord said, “Shall I hide from Abraham what I am about to do?
-Abraham will surely become a great and powerful nation, and all nations on earth will be blessed through him.
-For I have chosen him, so that he will direct his children and his household after him to keep the way of the Lord by doing what is right and just, so that the Lord will bring about for Abraham what He spoke of for him.”Gen. 18:17-19
+Abraham is about to become a great and mighty nation, and through him all the nations on earth will be blessed.
+For I have chosen him, so that he will direct his children and his household after him to keep the way of the Lord by doing what is right and just, that the Lord may bring about for Abraham what He spoke of for him.”Gen. 18:17-19

 Abraham was chosen in order to be a father.
 Indeed Abraham’s original name, Av ram, means “mighty father”, and his enlarged name, Avraham, means “father of many nations”.